Portfolio size: | £1.2 billion |

 - Minimum investment £20,000 (£25,000 outside an ISA) – you can apply online (ISA only)

-- Apply in an ISA: top up or make a new subscription online using the link below.
+- Apply in an ISA: top up or make a new subscription online.
 To transfer existing ISAs, please download, print and complete the ISA Transfer Form and post it to us.

 - Apply outside an ISA: please download, print and complete the application form and post it to us